I just wanted

 you.
 Elizabeth C.

-to take a moment to share with you, any interested patients, and anyone considering your programs my personal story.
+I wanted to take a moment to share with you, any interested patients, and anyone considering your programs

-life.
+changed my whole life.
 I was catapulted into the air and landed thirty feet in front of where my bike stopped.
-I awoke some time later
+I awoke

-compared to the emotional damage that accompanied my head injury.
-I developed memory loss, feelings of insecurity,
+surgery seemed minimal compared to the emotional damage that accompanied my head injury.
+I developed memory loss,

-paranoia, bouts of anger, anxiety, loss of well-being, depression, and a general decline in health.
-Additionally I
+feelings of insecurity, paranoia, bouts of anger, anxiety, loss of well-being, depression, and a general decline in

 my treatment, as you know, within a few days I felt an immediate change for the better.
 I now feel not only fully